nstapelbroek/estate-crawler/README.md

 Saving you time and potentially money.

 # Usage
 You can run the estate crawler by executing the crawler.py file.
-Below is an example that uses make as a taskrunner to install dependencies and run the crawler.
+Below is an example with Python3 and pipenv installed on your OS:

 ```bash
 pipenv install && pipenv run ./crawler.py --region amsterdam,rotterdam,arnhem
 ```

 If you have the luxury of Docker available on your system, you can run the crawler without installing any dependencies like so:
 ```bash
 docker run --rm -v $(pwd):/app/build docker.io/nstapelbroek/estate-crawler --region amsterdam
 ```

 Results of your crawl run are available in ./build/results.json after a successful run.
 You can change this path by passing a `--output-file` argument.
+Note that the output file does not contain valid json, only valid json lines.